-412 Maynard Avenue South,
+412 Maynard Avenue S,

 No one has favorited this theater yet

-The Kokusai Theater on Maynard Avenue in the Seattle International District closed in the 1980s.
+The Kokusai Theatre on Maynard Avenue in the Seattle International District closed in the 1980’s.
 It had been run by three generations of Japanese Americans, founded by a “benshi” who had started out showing silent films in Buddhist and Japanese Christian church basements, a benshi being a narrator for the silent screen.
 It was closed during World War II but the family was fortunate to regain their property after the war.

-When there were more Issei (first generation Japanese Americans) in Seattle, the Kokusai was always well attended by people nostalgic to hear their language and see their history played out in samurai films and the like, But as that generation died or became less ambulatory, the newer generation did not speak Japanese and felt much less nostalgia for more than going to the films with grandma.
+When there were more Issei (first generation Japanese Americans) in Seattle, the Kokusai Theatre was always well attended by people nostalgic to hear their language and see their history played out in samurai films and the like, But as that generation died or became less ambulatory, the newer generation did not speak Japanese and felt much less nostalgia for more than going to the films with grandma.
 The audience was vanishing.

 To me it was a dreamy, dreamy, wonderful cinema because I could see two Japanese movies each week, then the next night at Toyo Cinema down Rainier Avenue I’d see two more, so for over a decade I was watching four Japanese movies per week not counting what could be found in white theaters or campus film programs (not the mention all the Chinese films I could see around town).
 Thousands of Japanese movies I got to see, and the DVD revolution has not yet reduplicated that possibility even for the small screen; certainly no one will ever have that opportunity to see so many Japanese films on a big screen ever again in America.
 I was absolutely steeped in samurai ethos and it shaped my young life as a martial artist, then as a novelist, and even affected by diet and the clothes I wore.
-I would not be the same human being without Kokusai Theater.
+I would not be the same human being without Kokusai Theatre.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.